Redbean3/redbean3.github.io/about.md

 ## About the website

 It's a website I created to record the notes and thoughts, mainly about coding, and science&tech about my major.
-Really thanks to[[Raghuveer S::https://www.raghuveer.net/]] for the amazing theme !
+Really thanks to [[Raghuveer S::https://www.raghuveer.net/]] for the amazing theme!